syed98089/docker_project1/README.md

-# maven-project
+# Application deploying using docker

-Simple Maven Project
+Simple DOCKER Project
+1.build image
+2. push this image to docker-hub